2011 PGA Tour

 The regular season included all four major championships and three of the World Golf Championships events.
 All four majors and all four WGC events were also sanctioned by the European Tour.

-Changes for 2011

 In late 2009, after the 2010 schedule had been announced, it was noted by golf media that most of the Tour's contracts for sponsorship of individual tournaments were locked in through that season.
 However, it was speculated that the expiration of those sponsorship contracts in 2011 would see substantial changes in the PGA Tour landscape.